Furnishing Alcohol to a Minor

 Texas Alcoholic Beverage Code | Title 4, Chapter 106 | Provisions Relating To Age — View the full text of state laws relating to alcohol and minors in Texas.
 In addition to furnishing alcohol to a minor, purchase of alcohol for a minor, and sale to minors, you can also find statutes for the purchase of alcohol by a minor, attempt to purchase alcohol by a minor, and consumption of alcohol by a minor.
 The chapter also covers You can also learn more about the misrepresentation of age by a minor, attendance at alcohol awareness courses, and expunction of conviction or arrest records of a minor.

 Find a Furnishing Alcohol to a Minor Defense Lawyer in Georgetown, TX

 If you were arrested in Central Texas for allegedly providing alcohol to, buying alcohol for, or selling alcohol to a minor, it would be in your best interest to immediately seek legal representation.
-Law Office of Price & Wiggins, P.C. represents individuals in communities all over Williamson County and Bell County, such as Killeen, Temple, Taylor, Round Rock, Leander, and many others.
+Law Office of Michael J. Price, P.C. represents individuals in communities all over Williamson County and Bell County, such as Killeen, Temple, Taylor, Round Rock, Leander, and many others.

 Georgetown criminal defense attorney Michael J. Price can fight to possibly get your criminal charges reduced or dismissed.
 He can provide a complete evaluation of your case when you call (512) 354-1880 or fill out an online contact form to receive a free initial consultation